massoncheg/forgejo-docs/README.md

 Images should be stored in the `docs/_images/` directory, and should be referenced by their path relative to the markdown files where they are used.

+Use 1280 x 800 as dimensions for screenshots that show the whole page.

+Consistency is improved by having a standard window size for screenshots to ensure things are shown at roughly the same scale and layout.
+1280 x 800 is close to the largest size where there is no extraneous padding at the sides.

+When taking a screenshot one can use "responsive design mode" in Firefox (Cmd+Alt+M on macOS, Ctrl+Shift+M on GNU/Linux) which allows you to enter the viewport size in the toolbar at the top.
+It also has a handy screenshot button.

 ## Code of Conduct

 All contributors are required to abide by the [Forgejo Code of Conduct](https://codeberg.org/forgejo/code-of-conduct).